brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Intelligence analysts noticed that all recent attacks targeted energy sector companies.
 This victimology analysis suggested that the threat actor’s motivation was likely to disrupt energy infrastructure, rather than simple financial gain.

+### Virus
+**Definition:**
+A Virus is a type of malicious software that spreads by copying itself to other files or systems.
+It is usually designed to cause damage, corrupt data, or render systems unusable.

+**Example Sentence:**
+An employee opens a fake PDF attachment in an email.
+The file contains a **virus** that starts infecting and corrupting other files on the system

 ### VPN (Virtual Private Network)
 **Definition:**